leomeyer/Arducom/README.md

 impractical due to timing constraints.

-Arducom allows you to communicate with the Arduino under these circumstances and even transfer files to and from the Arduino's SD card.
+Arducom allows you to communicate with the Arduino under these circumstances and even transfer files from the Arduino's SD card.

 Arducom currently supports I2C and serial communication.
 The Arduino running the Arducom library code is called the slave.
 This slave implementation has been tested